 It’s quite a demand on Ken, given his travels and commitments, but he makes it a priority to leave us his morning messages.
 (Periodically when he’s out of the country he asks for volunteers to cover for him!)

 Besides Ken’s daily messages, Blanchard has multiple other communications avenues in place.
 They include:

 - Quarterly all-company meetings that are broadcast (audio/video) from the company’s Escondido, CA, USA headquarters.

 - Regular 1:1 meetings between leaders and followers.
 These meetings are follower-driven to ensure that direct reports get their questions answered, immediately.

 - An online website where associates can review recorded all-company meetings, review team performance, learn about client successes, or even dive into new products that are in the pipeline.

-Ours is not a perfect system but it works well in our culture.
+Blanchard’s is not a perfect system but it works well in their culture.
 The trick is for you to find mechanisms like these that proactively and effectively educate staff about strategy, goals, opportunities, celebrations, and more.
 When complaints about communications issues are less frequent, you’re on the right track.